Neufal777/wallapop-go/README.md

 }
 ```

-- `SetWallapopItems(category ...string) *Wallapop`: Sets the `WallapopItems` struct for the specified category.
+- **`SetWallapopItems(category ...string) *Wallapop`**: Sets the `WallapopItems` object for the specified category.
 If no category is provided, it sets the items for all categories.
 Currently, only one category can be set.

 **Example:**